“We bicker all the time, she’s so critical of me and I don’t feel like I am doing anything right. What should I do?” – Anthony, Boston

 When couples come to therapy and they are in escalating cycles – things change when each person begins to take responsibility.
 This is true for both Anthony and his partner.

 How do you experience chronic criticism in your relationship?
-I would love to hear your personal stories – feel free to leave a comment below.
+I would love to hear your personal stories – be sure to leave a comment under the YouTube video.
 And next week we will take relationship conflict one step further and explore how confirmation bias can affect our partnerships.